eoinpinaqui/Github-Visualiser/README.md

 ### The User Section
 The following data is displayed when a successful search is made for a Github user:

-1. A card which evaluates the user's Github performance in the year 2020.
+#### A card which evaluates the user's Github performance in the year 2020.
 ![User Evaluation](img/user-evaluation.PNG)
-2. A pie chart showing what programming languages can be found in the user's owned repositories.
+#### A pie chart showing what programming languages can be found in the user's owned repositories.
 ![Programming Languages](img/user-languages.PNG)
-3. A pie chart showing the amount of commits in the user's owned repositories.
+#### A pie chart showing the amount of commits in the user's owned repositories.
 ![User Commits](img/user-commits.PNG)
-4. A bar chart showing recent user commits.
+#### A bar chart showing recent user commits.
 ![Recent Activity](img/user-recent-activity.PNG)
-5. A heat map showing commits over the year 2020.
+#### A heat map showing commits over the year 2020.
 ![Commit Heatmap](img/user-heatmap.PNG)

-Underneath this data there are links to search the user's repositories:
+##### Underneath these graphs there are links to search the user's repositories:
 ![User Repositoires](img/user-repos.PNG)